Video Download: Glossary Of Hormone Endocrine Terminology Part 1

-Calcium Oxalate Kidney Stones: Kidney stones are formed from varied molecules.
+Calcium Oxalate Kidney Stones: Kidney stones form from various molecules.
 They are usually crystals of one or another molecule but may be composed of combinations of elements or rarely protein matrix.
 Calcium oxalate is the most common type of stone.
-These stones are usually easy to see on x-ray and cannot be dissolved.
+These stones are usually easy to see on x-ray and cannot dissolve.

 Corticotropin-Releasing Hormone (CRH): The hormone released from the hypothalamus that interacts with the pituitary to produce ACTH.
-This hormone uses cyclic AMP for its second messenger.
+This hormone uses the cyclic AMP for its second messenger.

-Cortisol: The hormone released from the adrenal glands in response to stress or low blood glucose.
+Cortisol: The hormone released by the adrenal glands in response to stress or low blood glucose.
 Its primary mode of action in the times of stress is to shut down eicosanoid synthesis.
 Its synthesis in the adrenal gland requires the second messenger, cyclic AMP.

 Cyclic AMP: A second messenger that begins the biological response initiated by a hormone.
-Cyclic AMP is derived from ATP.
-Many endocrine hormones use cyclic AMP as their second messenger.
+Cyclic AMP derives from ATP.
+Many endocrine hormones use the cyclic AMP as their second messenger.

 Cyclic GMP: A second messenger that begins the biological response initiated by a hormone.
-Cyclic GMP is the second messenger-induced by nitric oxide.
+Cyclic GMP is the second messenger-induced nitric oxide.

 Dehydroepiandrosterone (DHEA): A steroid hormone produced by the adrenal glands.
 Its primary function is to inhibit the binding of cortisol.

 Diabetes: A condition in which blood glucose is not well controlled.
-Type I diabetics make no insulin, whereas Type II diabetics are characterized by the overproduction of insulin, but the inability of the target cells to respond to the insulin.
+Type I diabetics make no insulin, whereas people with type II diabetes are characterized by the overproduction of insulin, but the inability of the target cells to respond to the insulin.

 Dopamine: A neurotransmitter that works in an axis with serotonin.

 Eicosanoid: A hormone derived from a 20-carbon atom, polyunsaturated fat.
-Eicosanoids are made by every cell in the body.
-As autocrine hormones, they are constantly produced by the cell to sample the external environment.
-“Good” eicosanoids generate AMP.
+Every cell in the body makes eicosanoids.
+As autocrine hormones, they are continuously produced by the cell to sample the external environment.
+"Good" eicosanoids generate AMP.